-- High-locality mutation operators generate offspring with low distance to parent. - High-loality crossover operators generate offspring whose distance to each of his parents is lower or equal than the distance between both parents (equivalent to geometric crossover). - Locality of Problem - In high-locality problems, neighboring solutions have similar solution quality; such problems are easy to solve for modern heuristics using mutation. - Can be defined on genotypes or phenotypes
+- High-locality mutation operators generate offspring with low distance to parent. - High-loality crossover operators generate offspring whose distance to each of his parents is lower or equal than the distance between both parents (similar to geometric crossover, although high locality and geometricity of crossovers are not equivalent constructs (Garcia, 2021 [Sect.
+5.5.1]).